Comunicaciones FC

-Comunicaciones Fútbol Club (/es/), commonly referred to as Comunicaciones, is a professional football club based in Guatemala City.
-The club competes in Liga Guate, the top tier of Guatemalan football.
+Comunicaciones Fútbol Club (/es-419/), commonly referred to as Comunicaciones, is a professional football club based in Guatemala City.
+The club competes in Liga Bantrab, the top tier of Guatemalan football.

-One of the most popular and successful football clubs in Guatemala, Comunicaciones have won 32 national championships, the most of any Guatemalan club team, including six consecutive.
+The most popular and successful football club in Guatemala, Comunicaciones have won 32 national championships, the most of any Guatemalan club team, including six consecutive.
 In addition to their 32 league titles, Comunicaciones have won eight league cups and ten Supercups.
 In international competition, Comunicaciones have won two UNCAF Interclub Cups, one CONCACAF Champions Cup, and one CONCACAF League championship.

 History

 Comunicaciones origins date 1920s Club Comunicaciones was formed in 1949 after Colonel Carlos Aldana Sandoval, then Minister of Telegraphs and Communications, took charge of the team and renamed it Comunicaciones ("Communications" in Spanish).

 The club colour is white, which they began using in their kit shortly after the club's foundation, though initially the uniform was cream.
 Their historic arch-rival is Municipal and the two clubs compete in the El Clásico Chapín, one of the greatest rivalries in Guatemalan football.
 Their other fierce rivals consist of Antigua known as the El Clasico Provincial and a rivalry with Quetzaltenango club Xelajú as El Clásico del Oeste.